 Buff Bagwell was the first recruit when the nWo expanded and he assumed his new heel persona magnificently.
 His vanity fit well with the nWo and added a dimension of vice to the group's profile.
 His "Vicious and Delicious" tag team partnership with Scott Norton worked brilliantly.
 Bagwell was the mouthpiece for the tag team while Norton was the stoic brickhouse.
 Bagwell was full of flamboyent antics in the ring, while Norton was a straight-laced juggernaut cleaning up on Bagwell's messes.
 Bagwell and Norton became popular with the crowd as midcard stars from the nWo stable, however, with the imminent split defining nWo Hollywood as a heel group, Bagwell had to be ushered off.
 Bagwell was "injured" by Rick Steiner during a match and was taken off the card for several months.
 When he returned he was able to parlay his vaunted injury into a drama with the Steiner brothers.
 For weeks, Bagwell tarried with the face-heel definition and eventually proved to be a nefarious heel, teaming with "Big Poppa Pump" Scott Steiner in a tag team that worked well but lacked the dynamism of his partnership with Norton.
-Steiner and Bagwell played up their narcissism and Bagwell's membership in nWo Hollywood fit despite the crowd having liked him well.
+Steiner and Bagwell played up their narcissism and Bagwell's membership in nWo Hollywood fit despite the crowd having liked him a lot.
 Bagwell always had trouble as a single's wrestler, so his dynamic with tag team partners was important to defining his career as well as the flavour of the group to which he was affiliated.

 3. Miss Elizabeth as the Definitive Tool

-The golden quality of Miss Elizabeth was that she was almost always seen but not heard.
+The golden quality of Miss Elizabeth is that she was seen but not heard.
 Personally, I feel that professional wrestling has lost the interest of dilettantes (like myself) because since 2000 it has focused too much time on women and drama related to male-female relationships.
 Miss Elizabeth was never part of that convolution and she was an ideal tool for defining face and heel status for wrestlers.
-When Macho Man abused her in the WWF, he was a heel and when he treated her well as a loving wife, he was a face.
+When Macho Man abused her in the WWF he was a heel, and when he treated her well as a loving wife he was a face.
 In 1998, Hollywood Hogan took Miss Elizabeth captive through stipulations in her contract and used her as a tool for drawing Macho Man Randy Savage back into the fold of nWo Hollywood.
 Macho Man was always a rogue in any group because of his loose cannon status and personal quests for titles and glory.
 Macho Man's affiliation with the Wolfpac was a loose one and it confused fans on what the Wolfpac stood for.
 Through machinations with Miss Elizabeth, Macho Man was cleared of duties with the Wolfpac and able to act independently and eventually rejoin nWo Hollywood.

 the lWo, Latino World Order